-Many NIS introduced to New Zealand ports, through hull fouling, ships' sea chests, or ballast water discharge, probably do not survive to establish self-sustaining local populations.
+Many non-indigenous species introduced to New Zealand ports by shipping do not establish self-sustaining local populations.
 Those that do, often come from coastlines that have similar marine environments to New Zealand.
-For example, approximately 80% of the marine NIS known to be present within New Zealand are native to temperate coastlines of Europe, the north-west Pacific, and southern Australia (Cranfield et al. 1998).
+For example, approximately 80% of the marine NIS known to be present within New Zealand are native to temperate coastlines of Europe, the northwest Pacific, and southern Australia (Cranfield et al. 1998).